Budget tightens film credits

 Since July 2006 the state has issued $180 million in tax credits to about $615 million worth of film and television productions, according to the Department of Economic and Community Development.

-The incentives have bolstered existing companies, lured others to Connecticut and resulted in lots of star sightings as visiting productions shot scenes at outdoor locales and local sound stages.
+The incentives have bolstered existing companies, lured others to the state and resulted in lots of star sightings as visiting productions shot scenes at outdoor locales and local sound stages.

 But as the state's fiscal crisis grew, so did concerns the credits were not paying for themselves and providing enough of an economic boost.